servo-php/fluidxml/documents/Getting-Started.md

 > $book = fluidxml();
 > ```

-It creates a new XML document with one root node that by default is called `<doc/>`.
+It creates a new XML document with one root node by default called `<doc/>`.

 ```php
 echo $book->xml();